-Since our launch in 2007, WitnessLA’s reporting has been honored by The Missouri School of Journalism, The Society of Professional Journalists, and The Southern California Journalism Awards.
+Since our launch in 2007, WitnessLA’s reporting has been honored by The Missouri School of Journalism, The Society of Professional Journalists, and The Southern California Journalism Awards — the latter, multiple times.

-Our supporters include: The California Endowment, The Fund for Investigative Journalism, The Institution for Justice and Journalism, which gave us our first grant, through a fund sponsored by the Ford Foundation.
+Our generous and valued supporters include: The California Endowment, The Fund for Investigative Journalism, The Institute for Justice and Journalism (which gave us our first grant, through a fund sponsored by the Ford Foundation).

 Community Partners is our fiscal sponsor, and we couldn’t do our work without them.

 Prior to launching WitnessLA in 2007, purely as an experiment, Fremon worked as an award winning freelance journalist specializing in gangs, law enforcement, criminal justice, incarceration policy and education reform.
-She is also the author of “G-Dog and the Homeboys” (Hyperion 1995, University of New Mexico Press, 2004, 2008) and the upcoming “Downfall,” about corruption and brutality inside the Los Angeles Sheriff’s Department.
+She is also the author of “G-Dog and the Homeboys” (Hyperion 1995, University of New Mexico Press, 2004, 2008) and an upcoming book that we’ll have more about soon.
 She has written for the Los Angeles Times, Los Angeles Magazine, the LA Weekly, Ms., The Huffington Post, MSNBC, and Salon.
 Her work has been honored by The American Library Association, The LA Press Club, The Society of Professional Journalists, PEN USA, The Association of Alternative Newsweeklies, The Western Publishing Association, Sunday Magazine Editors’ Association, The Missouri School of Journalism, The Knight Foundation and others.
-She taught literary journalism as it relates to social justice at UC Irvine, and reporting at the USC Annenberg School for Communication and Journalism, where she still coaches students in investigative journalism.
+She taught literary journalism as it relates to social justice at UC Irvine, and reporting at the USC Annenberg School for Communication and Journalism.